Plastic Bag Sales Fell By 90% At England's Large Retailers In Past 4 Years

 England's largest retailers are now selling 90% fewer plastic bags than they did before a 5-pence plastic bag fee began in late 2015, the U.K. government says.
 In the past year alone, the retailers' sales fell by nearly half, from more than 1 billion bags to fewer than 550 million.

-The statistics come from reports by the seven biggest retailers in England: Asda, Marks and Spencer, Morrisons, Sainsbury's, The Co-operative Group, Tesco and Waitrose.
+The statistics come from reports by the seven biggest retailers in England: Asda, Marks & Spencer, Morrisons, Sainsbury's, The Co-operative Group, Tesco and Waitrose.

 "No one wants to see the devastating impact plastic waste is having on our precious wildlife," U.K. Environment Secretary Theresa Villiers said as her agency announced the figures.